Fairly conclusively, experts agree - you should use extra virgin olive oil every day, and we couldn't agree more!

 This article will explain why extra virgin olive oil is considered one of the healthiest food products and the staple ingredient of the famous Mediterranean diet.

 Why should you use extra virgin olive oil every day?

 - High quality extra virgin olive oils have a high level of polyphenols (antioxidants).
 Some of these antioxidants have a powerful effect: they reduce the risk of many diseases and protect our bodies.

-- Extra virgin olive oil has strong anti-inflammatory properties and proven positive effect in preventing diseases such as cancer, heart diseases, diabetes 2, arthritis, Alzheimer's, to name a few.
-One of the essential antioxidants in extra virgin olive oil is oleocanthal that works similarly to anti-inflammatory drug ibuprofen.
+- Extra virgin olive oil has strong anti-inflammatory properties and proven positive effects in preventing diseases such as cancer, heart diseases, diabetes 2, arthritis, Alzheimer's, to name a few.
+One of the essential antioxidants in extra virgin olive oil is oleocanthal, which works similarly to ibuprofen's anti-inflammatory drug.

 - Unfortunately, cardiovascular diseases are among the most common causes of death worldwide.
 But did you know that extra virgin olive oil consumption can help prevent and reduce heart diseases?
 Numerous studies have shown that extra virgin olive oil has significant benefits for the heart.

 - Did you know that both olives and extra virgin olive oil contain substantial amounts of compounds deemed to be anticancer agents - squalene and terpenoids?
-Many studies have shown that extra virgin olive oil may help reduce cancer rates or the risk of breast cancer, colon, ovarian, and prostate cancers.
+As a result, many studies have shown that extra virgin olive oil may help reduce cancer rates or the risk of breast cancer, colon, ovarian, and prostate cancers.

 - Diabetes is one of the leading health problems worldwide, and lifestyle is the primary prevention of diabetes 2.
 Many studies suggest that extra virgin olive oil consumption is associated with preventing and managing diabetes type 2.